 A.4.
 It occurs in the sex cells or the germ cells of female and male reproductive organs in animals and plants, which produces female and male gametes that participate in sexual reproduction.

 Q.5.
-How much time will two E.coli cells take to become 32 cells if the average duplication time of E.coli is 20 minutes?
+How much time will two E. Coli cells take to become 32 cells if the average duplication time of E. coil is 20 minutes?

 Q.6.
 Which human body part can be utilized to illustrate mitosis phases?

 A.6.
-Except for the germinal cells, all the cells in the human body are somatic cells.
-The somatic cells divide by mitosis for regeneration and growth which can be used to demonstrate mitosis.
+Except for the germinal cells, all the cells in the human body are the somatic cells.
+The somatic cells divide by mitosis for regeneration and growth, which can be used to demonstrate mitosis.